 Hill's previous Dave the Potter: Artist, Slave, Poet is a picture book poem illustrated by Brian Collier and won a 2011 Caldecott Honor and Coretta Scott King Illustration Award along with 12 other book honors and awards.
 His award-winning America Dreaming: How Youth Changed America in the 60's (also with Little, Brown & Co.) won the 2007 Parenting Publications Gold Award.
 The New York Times Book Review wrote, "Excellent."
 Howard Zinn praised the cultural history as "a phenomenal piece of work, extensively researched and visually stimulating; an essential resource for children and adults of all ages."
 America Dreaming examines the legacy of the sixties, and how the events that took place then inform our lives today.

-Hill is the author of more than 25 books, including the 2004 National Book Award Finalist Harlem Stomp!: A Cultural History of the Harlem Renaissance, a book he researched for more than a decade.
+Hill is the author of more than 35 books, including the 2004 National Book Award Finalist Harlem Stomp!: A Cultural History of the Harlem Renaissance, a book he researched for more than a decade.
 He was drawn to this era because the Harlem Renaissance seemed to embody Ralph Ellison’s sense that America could not be America without African Americans.
 Hill has also taught writing at the Solstice MFA in Creative Writing Program at Pine Manor College, Columbia University, Baruch College, St. Michael’s College in Vermont, University of Colombo in Sri Lanka, and the University of Cape Coast in Ghana.
-In the fall of 2008, he was a visiting professor of creative writing at the University of Cape Coast, Cape Coast, Ghana.
-He is also the co-founder and former co-director of the Writers Project of Ghana, which was formed to promote literacy and literary culture and to publish literary books in Ghana.
+In the fall of 2008, when he was a visiting professor of creative writing at the University of Cape Coast, Cape Coast, Ghana, he co-founder and still co-directs of the Writers Project of Ghana, which was formed to promote literacy and literary culture and to publish literary books in Ghana.
 The Writers Project of Ghana has been supported by the U. S. State Department.
 In 2010, Hill went to the University of Colombo in Sri Lanka to teach writing on a Fulbright Fellowship.
 As well, the U.S. State Department has brought him to Egypt, the Philippines and Indonesia to lecture on American culture, African American history, hip hop, and writing.